-In conclusion, the results have revealed that television and radio are the most widely used medium of ICT, mobile phone usage is widespread with an almost equal proportion between males and females, only minute proportion of men and women own computers and have internet use at home or work.
+In conclusion, the results have revealed that television and other ICT equipment and radio and other ICT equipment are the most widely used medium of ICT, mobile phone usage is widespread with an almost equal proportion between males and females, only minute proportion of men and women own computers and have internet use at home or work.
 Cellular phone are commonly used to access internet and only a relatively few proportions of households members are able to access the internet at public access points such as schools and privately owned internet cafés.
 In a few scenarios women owned a working cellular phone where the size of the household is more than two members.
 It is assumed that the higher proportions of persons who are using mobile phones own the devices.